LostArtefacts/TRX/docs/1-COMMAND_LINE.md

   `--test-replay <PATH>`, `--test-play <PATH>`:
   Replays gameplay events from an external text file.

+  `--headless`:
+  Run the game in command line only.
+Only available with `--test-replay`.

 > [!NOTE]
 > Gameplay capture is considered an internal testing tool, and may be
 > subject to breaking changes without warnings.